About ALSWA

 Bail Support Service (BSS) and Prison In-Reach Program (PIR)

 The objective of this program is to reduce avoidable remand by providing eligible clients earlier access to bail through the provision of bail support and prison in-reach legal services, and supporting accused persons to comply with bail conditions and undertakings.
-The BSS/PIR operates in Perth for clients who are appearing in the Perth Magistrates Court.
-A BSS will commence in Broome from late 2020 for clients appearing in Broome and Derby Magistrates Court.
+The BSS/PIR operates in Perth for clients who are appearing in the Perth Magistrates Court and in Broome for clients appearing in Broome and Derby Magistrates Court.

 More information about the BSS program can be found in the BSS pamphlet below;